GES-ppravatto/GES-EIS-ML-demo/README.md

 # GES-EIS-ML-demo
-A simple streamlit application demonstrating the identification of EIS equivalent circuits using machine learning
+A simple streamlit application demonstrating the identification of EIS equivalent circuits using machine learning.